codership/documentation/galeracluster/source/documentation/arbitrator.rst

 .. index::
    pair: Logs; Galera Arbitrator

-It's recommended when deploying a Galera Cluster that you use a minimum of three instances: Three nodes, three datacenters and so on.
+It's recommended when deploying a Galera Cluster that you use a minimum of three instances: Three nodes, three data centers and so on.

 If the cost of adding resources (e.g., a third datacenter) is too much, you can use :term:`Galera Arbitrator`.
 Galera Arbitrator is a member of a cluster that participates in voting, but not in the actual replication.